vivaxgen/ngs-pipeline/docs/tutorial.rst

       cd batch-1
       ls

-    The following is the layout od the output directory:
+    The following is the layout of the output directory:

     ``analysis``
       This directory contains sample directory, eg. each sample and their